Carambar

-Carambar is a brand of chewy caramel candy from France, owned by Eurazeo.
+Carambar is a brand of chewy caramel candy from France, produced by Carambar & Co.

 History

 In 1954, Mr. Fauchille, director of the Delespaul-Hazard company, and Mr. Gallois, an employee, had a surplus of cocoa and decided to create a new, original recipe to use it up.
 The legend says that one of the machines in the factory was malfunctioning, making the long bars that still exists today.
 This sweet, in the form of a bar was named Caram'bar.

 Each of the original Caram'bars were a regulated size and weight.
 The statistics are as follows: